element-of-surprise/azopenai/README.md

 ## Usage

 Here is an example of how to use AzOpenAI to generate text using the OpenAI completions API endpoint.

+See [samples/main.go](samples/main.go) for full Completions, Chat and Embeddings samples.

 ```go
 package main